Women in government: Romania

-No political gender quotas exist in Romania, however the Equality Act of 2002 provides that public authorities and institutions, political parties, employers' organizations and trade unions must provide an equitable and balanced representation of men and women at all decisional levels.
+No political gender quotas exist in Romania; however, the Equality Act of 2002 provides that public authorities and institutions, political parties, employers' organizations and trade unions must provide an equitable and balanced representation of men and women at all decisional levels.
 Following the 2016 elections, women gained only 20.7% of seats in the Lower House (Romanian Chamber of Deputies) and 14.7% in the Upper House (Senate of Romania).
 These figures are up from the 4.9% of women in the Romanian Parliament in 1990.
 On the other hand, women are well represented in the central public administration, including the Government, with more than half of decision-making positions held by women, according to a 2011 study commissioned by the Ministry of Labor.
-Viorica Dăncilă was the prime minister of Romania since 29 January 2018 to 4 November 2019.
-She was the first woman in Romanian history to hold the office of Prime Minister.
+Viorica Dăncilă was the prime minister of Romania from 29 January 2018 to 4 November 2019.
+She was the first woman in Romanian history to hold the office of prime minister.

 Spain

 In 2007, Spain passed the Equality Law, requiring a "principle of balanced presence" by mandating political parties to include 40–60% of each sex among electoral candidates.
 This law is unique in that surpasses the 40% parity figure established by the European Commission in 1998; a figure which (according to the EC) indicates "parity democracy."
 Though there is anecdotal evidence of increasing female representation on a local and national level, there has not yet been national-level data to quantitatively bolster this assertion.

-On June 6, 2018, Pedro Sánchez, the leader of the Spanish Socialist Party, presented his cabinet which included eleven women and six men, making it the cabinet with the highest proportion of women in the world at the time.
+On 6 June 2018, Pedro Sánchez, the leader of the Spanish Socialist Party, presented his cabinet which included eleven women and six men, making it the cabinet with the highest proportion of women in the world at the time.
 This proportion was increased after a cabinet reshuffle on 12 July 2021.

 Turkey

 Tansu Çiller, a career professor of economics since 1983, entered politics in November 1990, joining the conservative True Path Party (DYP).
-On June 13, 1993, she was elected the party's leader, and on 25 June the same year, Çiller was appointed the prime minister of a coalition government, becoming Turkey's first and only female prime minister to date.
+On 13 June 1993, she was elected the party's leader, and on 25 June the same year, Çiller was appointed the prime minister of a coalition government, becoming Turkey's first and only female prime minister to date.
 She served at this post until 6 March 1996.

-The office of Prime Minister was abolished in Turkey in 2018.
+The office of prime minister was abolished in Turkey in 2018.
 However, since 1995, the number of women in the parliament has been continually on the rise.
 Female representation rate did not fall below 10 percent after the 2007 elections.

 Turkey's first female governor was Lale Aytaman.
 Aytaman, who served as the governor of Muğla between 1991 and 1995, was appointed to this position by President Turgut Özal.
 Meanwhile, Turkey's first female district governor is Özlem Bozkurt Gevrek.
 She served in the Orta district of Çankırı in 1995.
 After these years, the number of female governors and district governors increased rapidly.